-This article has been produced as a product independent reference guide to assist organisations wishing to improve and streamline the management of their employee expenses.
-The guide is based on our publication “Choosing An Expense Management System” which can be downloaded here.
+This guide has been produced by systems@work as a product independent reference guide to assist organisations wishing to improve and streamline to management of employee expenses.

 The guide covers the key factors that organisations should consider when choosing an Expense Management Solution and provides details on best practices for managing employee expenses.